 It is very important to treat seizures in a baby because seizures can cause brain damage.
 Hypoxic ischemic encephalopathy (HIE) is the most common cause of seizures during the neonatal period, and many babies with HIE and seizures are later diagnosed with cerebral palsy, intellectual disabilities, developmental delays, and hydrocephalus.
 Almost half of all children with cerebral palsy have a seizure disorder.
 Cerebral palsy is the most common cause of physical disability in childhood, and a seizure disorder / epilepsy is the most common childhood neurologic condition.

-First of all, the physician will try to determine the underlying cause of the baby’s seizure activity.
-If the underlying cause, such as hypoglycemia, isn’t treated, medication may not be effective.
+h as hypoglycemia, isn’t treated, medication may not be effective.
 Anti-seizure medications can be toxic to an infant’s brain, so physicians must be very careful when giving these medications to babies.
 Researchers recently did an in-depth examination of neonatal seizure medications, and they found the following:

 - Medications that do not contain compounds toxic to the baby’s brain should be used.
 Hospitals should have specific guidelines for use of seizure medications.